KAZAKHSTAN: Ever harsher jailings for religious talks

 Mazhenov's trial is due to resume on 5 November, according to court records.
 A verdict could be issued that day, Mazhenova told Forum 18.

-Yevgeni Zhovtis of the Kazakhstan International Bureau for Human Rights and Rule of Law insists the trials of Abilkairov and Mazhenov were not "free and fair".
+Yevgeny Zhovtis of the Kazakhstan International Bureau for Human Rights and Rule of Law insists the trials of Abilkairov and Mazhenov were not "free and fair".
 He questions the way prosecutors have brought the cases.
 "There is no evidence that either Abilkairov or Mazhenov practised any terrorism or extremism," he told Forum 18 on 30 October.
+"Such trials are promoting radicalisation because of injustice," he stated.

 Atyrau: Two arrests

 On 20 October, the KNB secret police arrested two Muslims in the western Atyrau Region.
-They arrested Erzhan Sharmukhambetov (born 26 November 1980) in Atyrau.
+They arrested Erzhan Ruslanovich Sharmukhambetov (born 26 November 1980) in Atyrau.
 Arrested with him was his wife, but she was freed the following day.
-Atyrau Region Specialised Inter-District Criminal Court ordered that Sharmuzhambetov be held in pre-trial detention, court officials told Forum 18 on 24 October.
+Atyrau Region Specialised Inter-District Criminal Court ordered that Sharmukhambetov be held in pre-trial detention for two months, court officials told Forum 18 on 24 October.

-Also arrested on 20 October was Ermek (last name unknown).
+Also arrested on 20 October was Ermek Serikovich Kuanshaliyev.
 He is from the town of Dossor, 90 kms (55 miles) north-east of Atyrau.
 Forum 18 has been unable to find out if a court has ordered that he too be held in pre-trial detention.

-Bakrayev's relatives and friends say the KNB secret police arrested Sharmukhambetov and Ermek to pressure them to testify that he instructed them to carry out certain tasks.
+Bakrayev's relatives and friends say the KNB secret police arrested Sharmukhambetov and Kuanshaliyev to pressure them to testify that he instructed them to carry out certain tasks.

 A German court is due to hear the extradition case against Bakrayev on 6 November, relatives told Forum 18.